Security

 hawtio.rolePrincipalClasses

 You have now enabled authentication for Hawtio.
-Only users with role admin are allowed for login.
+Only users with role admin are allowed to log in.

 Apache Tomcat